Higher chromatic Thom spectra via unstable homotopy theory: Review of some unstable homotopy theory

 \begin{remark} The Anick spaces $T^{2np+1}(p)$ from Example \ref{cmn-map} sit in fiber sequences

 and are homotopy commutative H-spaces.
 A Serre spectral sequence calculation gives an identification of coalgebras

 with $\beta(a_{2np}) = b_{2np-1}$, where $\beta$ is the Bockstein homomorphism.
-An argument with the bar spectral sequence recovers the result of Proposition \ref{homology-anick} in this particular case. \end{remark} \begin{remark} The Serre spectral sequence calculating the integral homology of the delooping $BK$ of the fiber of a charming map $f:\Omega^2 S^{2np+1} \to S^{2np-1}$ only has a differential on the $E_{2np-1}$-page, and gives
+An argument with the bar spectral sequence recovers the result of Proposition \ref{homology-anick} in this particular case. \end{remark} \begin{remark} Suppose that $X$ is a space which sits in a fiber sequence